robuust/vue-components/README.md

 # @rutgerbakker95/vue-components

-A modern and customizable component library built with Vue 3 and Tailwind CSS, designed to deliver a flexible, cohesive UI experience across all projects.
+A modern and customizable component library built with **Vue 3** and **Tailwind CSS**, designed to deliver a flexible, cohesive UI experience across all projects.
 Quickly integrate reusable components with ease, and customize them to suit your unique branding needs.

 ## Features

-- **Vue 3 Components**: Carefully crafted components that work seamlessly with Vue 3.
+- **Vue 3 Components**: Carefully crafted components that work seamlessly with Vue 3 ✨
-- **Tailwind CSS Integration**: Leverage Tailwind CSS for styling, with full theme customization support.
+- **Tailwind CSS Integration**: Leverage Tailwind CSS for styling, with full theme customization support 💎
-- **Theming & Customization**: Tailor components to your project’s branding directly from the `tailwind.config.js`.
+- **Theming & Customization**: Tailor components to your project’s branding directly from the `tailwind.config.js` 🚀
-- **Accessibility First**: Components are designed with accessibility in mind, ensuring compliance with best practices.
+- **Accessibility First**: Components are designed with accessibility in mind, ensuring compliance with best practices 🖖🏽

 ## Installation

-1. **Install the component library via npm:**
+1. **Install the component library via yarn:**

 ```bash
 yarn add @rutgerbakker95/vue-components